 Automatic ticket gates are installed at a number of stations on the Southeastern network.
 These gates help us to reduce fare evasion and keep our stations safer.

 Oyster PAYG Validators

 There are Oyster validators, either free standing or fitted to the ticket gates, at every station within the London Fare Zones 1-6.
 These enable customers using Oyster PAYG, to touch in at the beginning of every journey, and, to touch out at the end of every journey.
-Failure to touch in and out will lead to you being charged the maximum Oyster fare, regardless of the length of the
+Failure to touch in and out will lead to you being charged the maximum Oyster fare, regardless of the length of the journey made.

 Keeping you informed about how your service is running